 There is currently a lot of commentary in the media and online around the debate.
 With so much going on, it's difficult to keep pace and identify the key points in the argument upon which you can act.
 Even the simplest question of all - 'what is single-use plastic?' - can spark multiple answers.

-Our free 7-page whitepaper guide, set out in a FAQ style, tries to unpick the most important issues relevant to businesses.
+Our 7-page whitepaper plastic guide, set out in a FAQ style, tries to unpick the most important issues relevant to businesses.

 Using our in-depth knowledge of the issues and opportunities available, we answer the following questions to support with your own quest when it comes to taking action: